Duran914/test-framework/README.md

 ```Python
 execute_js('alert("Hello World");', "Alert box for hello world")
 ```
-* Accepts a string of JS code.
+* Requires a string of JS code.
 * An optional string argument of name can be passed to specify what the javascript's code intended action is.
 Default will be "JS code"

 #